SCRA State Laws: Comprehensive Guide for Legal Compliance

 Tex.
 Civ.
 Prac. & Rem.
 Code § 16.022

-Texas law tolls the statutes of limitation for those under a “legal disability” who are entitled to sue for the recovery of real property or to make a defense based on the title to real property.
-(The definition of “legal disability” includes those serving in the armed forces during wartime.)
+Texas tools the limitation statutes for those under a ‘legal disability’ who are allowed to sue for the recovery of real property or to make a defense based on its title.
+Legal disability includes people serving in the Armed Forces during wartime.

 Utah